paulfdunn/external-sort/README.md

 ./dockersetup.sh
 ```
 ## Using the application
 Here is output from an example terminal session using the Docker container.
-This example: runs external-sort, generating its own test data, and dumps the head/tail of the output.
+This example: builds a Docker container, runs external-sort, generating its own test data, and dumps the head/tail of the output.
 ```
 paulfdunn@penguin:~/go/src/external-sort$ docker build -t external-sort:external-sort .
 Sending build context to Docker daemon  3.276MB